How to Prepare for an Emergency

 - 37 percent indicated they have established an emergency meeting location for loved ones.

-Emergency preparedness can be simple – in fact, the Centers for Disease Control and Prevention (CDC) recommends the following steps to get ready for emergencies.
+Emergency preparedness can be simple — in fact, it only requires a few essential steps.
+The Centers for Disease Control and Prevention (CDC) recommends the following steps to get ready for emergencies.

 Ultimately, there are many essentials that you’ll want to include in your emergency supply kit, such as:

 - Water: Your emergency supply kit should include at least one gallon of water per person, per day.

 - Food: Canned soup, dry pasta, powdered milk and other non-perishable food items are easy to make and won’t spoil.

 - Manual Can Opener: Ensure you can open cans with ease by including a manual can opener in your emergency supply kit.